jimoc95/Web-Development/README.md

 Link: https://cs1.ucc.ie/~jaoc2/cgi-bin/ca2/run.py

-In the game you try to catch as many horses as you can before getting caught by your enemies.
+This is a top-down game in which you try to catch as many horses as you can before getting caught by your enemies.
+The game keeps a count of how many horses you have caught and adds an enemy each time.